COG-UK/docs/upload-instructions.md

 **You will not be able to upload data until your key has been added to the server.**
 **Your username will begin with <code>climb-covid19-</code>.
 Remember to use this prefix when accessing systems later.**
 **The server accepts public SSH keys only.
 You will not be allowed to login with a password.**

+Once you submit your registration, a nominated user from your site will vet your request and approve you.
+Once approved by your site, your request will be processed by the system administrator and your account will be activated.
+You will be e-mailed when your account is activated.

 For questions and assistance with registration, please use the `#account-requests` Slack channel.